sanderland/katrain/README.md

 * `balance_play_min_eval`: when needing to balance score, the AI will pick a move which is at least this good.
 * `balance_play_min_visits`: never pick a move with fewer playouts than this.

-The cfg file has additional configuration for kata.
-In particular, it changes the default to being more exploratory and score-based (and therefore nicer as an opponent, but weaker as analysis tool).
+The cfg file has additional configuration for KataGo, which are documented there.

-FAQ
+## FAQ
-===

 * The program is slow to start!
   * The first startup of KataGo can be slow, after that it should be much faster.
 * The program is running too slowly!